bitterjug/devjournal/devjournal.markdown

 Turns out the version of `six` was too old.
 Installed now.
 Could try and organize the revo music with it.

+## 2015-01-29 Thursday

+### 23:32

+Having switched to lightline from powerline, I'm kinda wondering how to get the right components of the vimfiler window to collapse.